 Bilateral economic and trade relationship

-Austria's economic potential provides scope for further market opportunities in both goods and services for Australian exporters.
+Austria's economic potential provides scope for further market opportunities in both goods and services for Australian businesses.
 Opportunities exist in tourism, biotech, financial services, education, research and innovation, and niche areas of the highly diversified Austrian manufacturing sector.

 In December 2014, a fund advised by IFM Investors acquired a 29.9 per cent share of the Vienna Airport.
-IFM Investors is a global fund manager across infrastructure, debt, equities and private capital.
-It is owned by 30 major Australian pension funds.